-The Nominating Committee is the standing committee responsible for determining the slate of director nominees for election by shareholders, which the committee recommends for consideration by the Board.
-All director nominees are approved by the Board prior to annual proxy material preparation and are required to stand for election by shareholders at the next annual meeting.
-For positions on the Board created by a director leaving the Board prior to the expiration of his or her current term, whether due to death, resignation, or other inability to serve, Article II of the Company's By-Laws provides that a director elected by the Board to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.
+The Nominating Committee is the standing committee responsible for determining the slate of Director nominees for election by shareholders, which the committee recommends for consideration by the Board.
+All Director nominees are approved by the Board prior to annual proxy material preparation and stand for election by shareholders at the next annual meeting.
+For positions on the Board created by a Director leaving the Board prior to the expiration of his or her current term, whether due to death, resignation, or other inability to serve, Article II of the Company's By-Laws provides that a Director elected by the Board to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.